MaksSieve/yt-vacancy-test/docs/results.md

 100000 / 7 / 60 / 60 ~= 3.96 hours
 ```

-The next [load test](/youtrack/runsresults/issuegenerationteststab-20240805110054151/) showed the ability of system to endure that load with long time.

 However [an attmpt](/youtrack/runsresults/issuegenerationteststab-20240805141220619/) to use this level of load still causes an application crash after some time:
 ![pic.4](https://github.com/user-attachments/assets/f0b34f56-857a-4302-bf3b-04999eec295d)